ePages-de/epages-devportal/_posts/2018/2018-02-01-install-your-own-galera-cluster.md

 authors: ["Timo H."]
 ---

-So now as you know what Galera Cluster is, you might want to install one.
+Now that you know [what Galera Cluster is](/blog/tech-stories/high-availability-with-mysql-galera-cluster/), you might want to install one.

-First you need to have three servers with CentOS/RH 7 Linux operating system, and later two more for application and loadbalancer respectively.
+First, you need three servers with CentOS/RH 7 Linux operating system, and later two more for application and load balancer respectively.

 "Five servers!
 Doesnt sound that easy!"
 I hear you say.
 But it is how galera will be ran for real applications, so it is no use to learn it other way.
 There is also a possibility to run Galera on Docker, but we wont be discussing it here.
 For more information visit [Galera with Docker](http://galeracluster.com/2015/05/getting-started-galera-with-docker-part-1{:target="_blank"}